jcp/sandbox/multi-object-video-tracking-with-opencv/README.md

 # Multi Object Video Tracking with OpenCV

-This experiment uses the Open Source Computer Vision Library (OpenCV) to track multiple objects from a video.
+Explore the Open Source Computer Vision Library (OpenCV) and track multiple objects from a video.

 ## Dependencies